DrPaulBrewer/gridvoting/README.md

 ## Specialization of parts of the software / Separation of Concerns

 The `VotingModel` class manages simulations.
 Each simulation is an instance of `VotingModel`.
+The constructor requires various properties of the simulation, such as the number of voters, number of alternatives, and voters' utility functions.
+Utility functions are arrays of dim `(number_of_voters, number_of_alternatives)` defining the preferences of each voter for each outcome as a number where more is better.
+It is the ordering and not the values that are important.
-Besides plotting and simple questions about the alternatives, the class also provides code for calculating the transition matrix and providing it as an input to the `MarkovChainGPU` class below.
+Besides plotting and answering simple questions about the alternatives, the class also provides code for calculating the transition matrix and providing it as an input to the `MarkovChainGPU` class below.

 The `Grid` class manages rectangular grids.
-An instance of `VotingModel` will usually specify a Grid instance for plotting or visualization purposes.
+An instance of `VotingModel` will usually specify a Grid instance for defining utility functions and plotting/visualization purposes.
 It is also possible to use `VotingModel` without specifying any kind of grid or coordinate mapping, for an example see class `CondorcetCycle`.

 The `MarkovChainGPU` class manages a Markov Chain calulation on a GPU.
 This class is called